101 Cooking For Two

 Calories : 166.4 kcal (8%)Carbohydrates : 16.4 g (5%)Protein : 2.5 g (5%)Fat : 10.3 g (16%)Saturated Fat : 5 g (25%)Polyunsaturated Fat : 1.8 gMonounsaturated Fat : 2.7 gTrans Fat : 0.1 gCholesterol : 4.9 mg (2%)Sodium : 16 mg (1%)Potassium : 162.6 mg (5%)Fiber : 1.7 g (7%)Sugar : 13 g (14%)Vitamin A : 39.5 IU (1%)Vitamin C : 0.3 mgCalcium : 46.2 mg (5%)Iron : 1.3 mg (7%)

 While this easy chocolate fudge recipe seems all over the internet, we first saw it when Rachael Ray was on Oprah and Rachael Ray Throw a Holiday Party many years ago.
-So, we frequently call it Rachael Ray's 5 Minute Fudge, but it is also on the back of Eagle Brand Condensed Milk cans.
+We often refer to it as Rachael Ray's 5-Minute Fudge, but it is also featured on the back of Eagle Brand Condensed Milk cans.
 I have expanded the discussion and options.

 Originally Published December 21, 2011.
 Updated with expanded options, refreshed photos, and a table of contents to help navigation.